 The Organization recognizes revenue by determining whether transactions should be accounted for as contributions or exchange transactions, and determination of whether a contribution is conditional.
-A contribution is considered to be conditional if an agreement includes a barrier that must be overcome and ether a right of return of assets or a right of release of a promise to transfer assets exists.
+A contribution is considered to be conditional if an agreement includes a barrier that must be overcome and either a right of return of assets or a right of release of a promise to transfer assets exists.
 Indications of a barrier include a measurable performance-related barrier or other measurable barriers, a stipulation that limits discretion by the recipient on the conduct of an activity, and stipulations that are related to the purpose of the agreement.
 If grants and contributions are conditional, they should be recorded as a conditional grant liability until conditions are met.
-Grants and contributions are recorded as revenue when unconditionally received or pledged.
-Contributions received are recorded as increase in net assets without donor restrictions or net assets with donor restrictions, depending on the existence and/or nature of any donor restrictions.